Alabama: 20th century

 Despite massive population changes in the state from 1901 to 1961, the rural-dominated legislature refused to reapportion House and Senate seats based on population, as required by the state constitution to follow the results of decennial censuses.
 They held on to old representation to maintain political and economic power in agricultural areas.
 One result was that Jefferson County, containing Birmingham's industrial and economic powerhouse, contributed more than one-third of all tax revenue to the state, but did not receive a proportional amount in services.
 Urban interests were consistently underrepresented in the legislature.
 A 1960 study noted that because of rural domination, "a minority of about 25% of the total state population is in majority control of the Alabama legislature."

 In the United States Supreme Court cases of Baker v.
 Carr (1962) and Reynolds v.
 Sims (1964), the court ruled that the principle of "one man, one vote" needed to be the basis of both houses of state legislatures, and that their districts had to be based on population rather than geographic counties.

 African Americans continued to press in the 1950s and 1960s to end disenfranchisement and segregation in the state through the civil rights movement, including legal challenges.
 In 1954, the U.S. Supreme Court ruled in Brown v.
 Board of Education that public schools had to be desegregated, but Alabama was slow to comply.
 During the 1960s, under Governor George Wallace, Alabama resisted compliance with federal demands for desegregation.
 The civil rights movement had notable events in Alabama, including the Montgomery bus boycott (1955–1956), Freedom Rides in 1961, and 1965 Selma to Montgomery marches.
 These contributed to Congressional passage and enactment of the Civil Rights Act of 1964 and Voting Rights Act of 1965 by the U.S. Congress.

-Legal segregation ended in the states in 1964, but Jim Crow customs often continued until specifically challenged in court.
+Legal segregation ended in the states in 1964, although Jim Crow customs often continued until specifically challenged in court.
 According to The New York Times, by 2017, many of Alabama's African Americans were living in Alabama's cities such as Birmingham and Montgomery.
 Also, the Black Belt region across central Alabama "is home to largely poor counties that are predominantly African-American.
 These counties include Dallas, Lowndes, Marengo and Perry."

 In 1972, for the first time since 1901, the legislature completed the congressional redistricting based on the decennial census.
 This benefited the urban areas that had developed, as well as all in the population who had been underrepresented for more than sixty years.
 Other changes were made to implement representative state house and senate districts.